tbnorth/jinjainc/README.md

 {% endfor %}
 ```

+because it would be called five times but would have only counted
+one reference to itself when it inspected the template.
 I guess that case could be handled with `_._.result[i]`, a special
 form that doesn't increment the internal counter.